-- Set the Sous Vide cooker with a water bath and set it to 137 °F degrees or your preferred temperature (see notes).
+- Put the Sous Vide cooker in a water bath and set it to 137 °F degrees or your preferred temperature (see notes).

 - Heat the olive oil in a cast iron skillet on medium-high heat.2 tablespoon olive oil

 - Sprinkle the beef tenderloin with salt and pepper.2 pound beef tenderloin, 1/2 teaspoon pepper, 1 teaspoon salt

 - Sear the tenderloin in the skillet, turning until it is nicely brown on all sides.

-- Put the parsley and garlic in a ziploc or sous vide bag and add the tenderloin.
+- Put the fresh herbs and garlic in a ziploc or sous vide bag and add the tenderloin.
 Vacuum seal the beef or use the water displacement method to remove the air.4 fresh herbs, 1 clove garlic

-- Add the bag to the water that is heated by the sous vide cooker and let it cook for 2-3 hours.
+- Add the bag to the heated water bath and let it cook for 2-3 hours.

-- Once the tenderloin has cooked about 2 hours heat the remaining olive oil in the skillet.
+- Once the tenderloin has cooked about 2 hours heat the remaining olive oil in the skillet.2 tablespoon olive oil

 - Add the mushrooms and cook for 5-10 minutes, until browned.
-Remove the vegetables to a small bowl.
+Remove the vegetables to a small bowl.8 ounces mushrooms

-- Remove the tenderloin from the bag, but reserve any juices that are in the bag.
+- Remove the tenderloin from the bag, but save the juices that are in the bag.
 Pat the meat dry and remove the fresh herbs.
 Sear the tenderloin in the skillet for 2 minutes, rotating to brown on all side.

 - Remove the tenderloin to a plate to rest.

 - Return the mushrooms to the skillet and stir in the flour.
 Pour in the juices left in the sous vide bag and add the beef broth.2 tablespoon flour, 1/2 cup beef broth

 - Cook, stirring, for 3-5 minutes until the sauce thickens.